My daughter was born in April 2002.

 I had a happy marriage, we had a lovely home and now we had a beautiful baby daughter.
 Life couldn't get any better.
 I had very high

 expectations of motherhood.
-I thought I would be a natural.An ever doting mother who would do absolutely anything for her child.
+I thought I would be a natural and an ever doting mother who would do absolutely anything for her child.
 And I was.

 For a while.

 The pressure is immense.
 There is an element of having to portray yourself as the perfect mother, who can